 Teacher: "You mean vegetarian."

-During a discussion in a history class.
+During a discussion in a history lesson.

 Student: "In the war, some soldiers wore bulletproof breasts."